MatteoGuglielmi-tech/CovidGAN/README.md

 #### :rotating_light: Problem statement :rotating_light:

-This project is about devising a method that allows to **generate synthetic medical images**.
+This project consists in devising a method that allows the **generation of synthetic medical images**.

 #### :interrobang: Why? :interrobang:

+The underlying idea was moved by the following aspects:

-- in certain cases, the dataset at disposal is, by nature, strongly unbalanced (Figure.
-1).
-Perhaps, generating synthetic images allows **to achieve an homogeneously distributed dataset**;
+- very often, the dataset at disposal is, by nature, strongly unbalanced (Fig. 1) and, perhaps, generating synthetic images may allow **achieving a more balanced dataset**;
-- **synthetic images** might be a key in emergency scenarios.
-Indeed, it may help in **speeding up the development of automatic methods** for diagnostic and containment purposes.
+- **synthetic images** might be a key in emergency scenarios as they may help in **speeding up the development of automatic methods** for diagnostic and containment purposes;
-- this generative approach can be extended to a variety of cases, without being specifically tied to a single application.
+- this generative approach can be extended to a wide variety of cases, without being specifically limited to a single application.

 ###### Figure 1